pyEdwin/basic_calculator/README.md

-It is a basic calculator that do : multiplication, division , addition, and soustration
+It is a basic calculator that do : multiplication, division , addition, and soustraction